SmidgeonE/MagBoop/thunderstore package/README.md

 # Changelog

+1.0.8 - Removed debug cube... again...

+1.0.7 - If you push the magazine with a strong force, it will decrease the probability that it will not fully go in.
+ This is customisable in the config, with probabilities.
+Fixed many triggers on certain weapon magazines.
+Added correct mag boop logic for weapons that have magazines that insert above / to the side of the weapon.

 1.0.6 - Removed debug cube.

 1.0.5 - Added sound effects so its more obvious if the mag is not seated correctly.
 Fixed bugs with certain capsule-shaped magazines.